 Besides the Postdoctoral Fellow, the supervising faculty member is the person most responsible for the continuing development of the Postdoctoral Fellow.
 The University encourages individual growth and the supervising faculty member is in a good position to help determine what actions should be taken to ensure development within the University environment.

-The Work-Life and Relocation Centre at UBC can assist with the orientation to Vancouver and to campus life.
+UBC's housing and relocation services team at UBC can assist with the orientation to Vancouver and to campus life.

-The Postdoctoral Fellows Office in Graduate Studies provides a semi-annual PDF Orientation Day.
+The Postdoctoral Fellows Office in the Faculty of Graduate & Postdoctoral Studies provides a semi-annual PDF Orientation Day.
 Please refer to their website for further information.

 The supervising faculty member, Department Head and Dean are responsible for orienting Postdoctoral Fellows to the Department and Faculty.
 Departmental or faculty administrators prepare written materials about services, procedures and standards in the department and faculty, and useful contacts at UBC.
 The supervising faculty member is responsible for orientation to the worksite, and for providing information about performance expectations, standards for hours of work, safety procedures and ethical/scholarly integrity issues.